Project type: Underwater archaeology field school, underwater excavations & marine geophysical survey.

 Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria for up to 90 days or any of Bulgaria’s neighboring countries,except Turkey.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our Visa information page.

-Accommodation*: Participants will stay in comfortable rooms with two beds (bathrooms with shower and WC, TV, air-conditioning) in Emona Guest House in the downtown of historical Nessebar, close to the beach and the archaeological site.
-Staying an extra day costs 25 EUR.
-Single rooms are available upon request for an additional fee of 120 EUR per week.
+Accommodation*: Participants will stay in comfortable rooms with two beds (bathrooms with shower and WC, TV, air-conditioning) in the downtown of Nessebar, close to the beach and the archaeological site.
+Staying an extra day costs 40 EUR.
+Single rooms are available upon request for an additional fee of 160 EUR per week.

 *Subject to change.
 May be substituted with similar level accommodation.

-Meals: Breakfasts on work days as well as the welcome and the farewell dinners are covered by the admission fee.
+Meals: Breakfasts on work days as well as the welcome and the farewell dinners are covered by the reimbursement payment.
 Students are responsible for their daily lunch and dinners and all meals on days off.

 Nessebar offers variety of restaurants that can meet everyone’s preferences and dietary requirements – from fast food options to cozy gourmet restaurants.
-The average meal price (soup/salad, main dish and dessert) can cost between 8 to 15 USD.
+The average meal price (soup/salad, main dish and dessert) can cost between 10 to 20 EUR.
 The project team will recommend restaurants for different preferences (cuisine, cost, dietary needs) and will arrange discounts for the students.

 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products!